 During the learning process, the students develop ideas, communicate their knowledge, and compare/contrast experiences with students from watersheds in partnering states and regions.
 Through this information exchange, students investigate similarities and differences in regional water quality and learn from the educational journeys of peers in very different watersheds and areas of the country.

 The project culminates in an exchange program and/or "Summit" with students from all participating regions.
 The exchange allows youth across the United States to communicate and educate others about the importance of water quality.

-Several students in the Water Pioneers Program presented their projects at the 2007 North American Association for Environmental Education conference.
-The students and their presentations (as click-through PowerPoint slideshows) are:
+Several students in the Water Pioneers Program presented their projects at the North American Association for Environmental Education conference.
+The students and their titles of their presentations are:

 Water Pioneers participated in the North American Association for Environmental Education(NAAEE) in Virginia Beach, Virginia

 Water Pioneers see the Atlantic Ocean for the first time at the NAAEE Conference